Please read the steps below that outline the application process then apply for admission. We look forward to working with you!

 - APPLY ONLINE >> ($25 application fee is waived)

 - Download application (print a copy of the application)

 Step 2 - Official College Transcripts

 Please submit ALL official college/university transcripts.
 To be considered official, transcript must be mailed directly from the college/university.
-Transcript Request Form
+Download transcript request form.

 Step 3 - Recommendation

-Using the online Recommendation Form, provide one personal or professional recommendation from a professor, employer or someone who is familiar with your goals and abilities as they relate to successfully pursuing a college academic program.
-A direct link to the form is www.bw.edu/recommendation.
+Using the online recommendation form, provide one personal or professional recommendation from a professor, employer or someone who is familiar with your goals and abilities as they relate to successfully pursuing a college academic program.

 Step 4 - High School Transcript